mckennatim/spWemosIOT/README.md

 # IOT platform apps
+## todo
+Relay is only set when a `readTemp` happens and the temp has changed.
+Relays also need to be set when a new program resets the hilo limits which happens in `sched:ckAlarms`
 ## setup
 ;dht:humidity temp control for noah's shrooms -dht11+2relays 1 input, 2output
 ;temp: outdoor thermometer -dht11, 1 input